Relevant work experience and a network in your field of interest will be invaluable for breaking into a career as a political risk analyst

 You may work in or with a range of private sector companies to inform business and investment decisions, or on behalf of governments and non-governmental organisations (NGOs) to assist national and international policy making and strategy.

-This role is also sometimes referred to as country risk analyst, country researcher, geopolitical risk analyst or intelligence analyst.
+Depending on your employer, you may also be known as a country risk analyst, country researcher, geopolitical risk analyst or intelligence analyst.

 Types of political risk analysis

 The focus of your role will depend on who you work for.
 Some positions are generalist spreading across several areas while others are more specialised.
 It is possible to concentrate on: